Sauna vs Steam Room

 Detoxification

 It’s causes you to sweat and this helps eliminate toxins from your body through the skin.
 Sweating is an excellent way to detox, as it releases debris and dirt from your body.
 However, make sure that once you complete a steam room session, you hydrate.
-Drinking plenty of water allows you to regain the amount of water you lose after a session.
+Drinking plenty of water allows you to regain the amount of water you lose after a steam room session.

 Can soothe respiratory conditions